 - For a detailed read why we need planetary sustainability, see the article The need of an ethics of planetary sustainability in the International Journal of Astrobiology 2018.

-- A special issue of the brand new CUP journal globalsustainability will be fully dedicated to planetary sustainability,
+- A special issue of the new CUP journal GlobalSustainability will be fully dedicated to planetary sustainability,

 drawing on the #DEVPLASUS workshop.
 This is the main goal of the current project.

 - A COSPAR paper with André Galli has been published.
 It is Open Access as well:

 - Three book chapters have been contributed: